 AdWords Bidding

-Once you decide to advertise using Google AdWords, you’ll need to familiarise yourself with the bidding process. , AdWords runs an auction whenever space is available on a search results page.
-You should first know what you want to advertise and place your bids accordingly.
+Once you decide to advertise using Google AdWords, you must familiarise yourself with the bidding process. , AdWords runs an auction whenever space is available on a search results page.
+You should know what you want to advertise and place your bids accordingly.

 AdWords bidding is highly customisable.
 You can focus your bid according to your needs on five different regimens with different payment rates: